Franklin High School (New Jersey): Athletics

-The boys' basketball team won the Group III state title in 2003, defeating runner-up Cranford High School by a score of 66-59 in the finals.
+The boys' basketball team won the Group III state title in 2003, defeating runner-up Cranford High School by a score of 66–59 in the finals.

 The girls basketball team won the Group IV state championship in 2015 (defeating Shawnee High School in the tournament final), 2017 (vs. Sayreville High School), 2018 (vs. Toms River High School North) and 2019 (vs. Lenape High School); due to the cancellation of group finals due to COVID-19, the team was declared as North IV regional champion in 2020.
-The 2015 team won the program's first state title with a 54-58 win against Shawnee in the Group IV championship game.
-In 2017, the team won the Group IV title, defeating Sayreville High School by a score of 68-36 in the finals of the playoffs.
+The 2015 team won the program's first state title with a 54–58 win against Shawnee in the Group IV championship game.
+In 2017, the team won the Group IV title, defeating Sayreville High School by a score of 68–36 in the finals of the playoffs.
 The team went on to win the NJSIAA Tournament of Champions, defeating Manasquan High School in the tournament's final game.
-The 2019 team won the Group IV title with a 73-35 win against Lenape in the tournament final and moved on to the Tournament of Champions as the top seed, winning the semifinal round by a score of 55-50 against number-five seed St. Rose High School before taking the finals against number-two seed Saddle River Day School by a score of 65-57, setting the state record for wins in a season with a 34-0 mark for the year.
+The 2019 team won the Group IV title with a 73–35 win against Lenape in the tournament final and moved on to the Tournament of Champions as the top seed, winning the semifinal round by a score of 55–50 against number-five seed St. Rose High School before taking the finals against number-two seed Saddle River Day School by a score of 65–57, setting the state record for wins in a season with a 34–0 mark for the year.

 The boys' outdoor team won and set a new record time at the Penn Relays with a time of 41.98 seconds to win the boys 4x100 Large School title in 2016.

 Extracurricular activities

-Extracurricular activities provide an excellent medium for FHS students to explore their interests, learn, and help the community.
 Most "clubs" meet after school when additional buses are available for after school transportation.
 Some clubs such as Brass Ensemble, Guitar Ensemble, and Model United Nations meet at night, in which cases the students are responsible for their own transportation.
 The Franklin High School Junior Classical league(JCL), recently hosted New Jersey JCL state convention at FHS.
-Recently, the Model United Nations club has won awards at several major conferences, including National High Schook Model UN conference (NHSMUN) 2021 and Rutgers Model Congress (RMC) 2022.
+Recently, the Model United Nations club has won awards at several major conferences, including National High School Model UN conference (NHSMUN) 2021 and Rutgers Model Congress (RMC) 2022.
 They are also ranked in the top 10 in the country.
 Clubs offered at Franklin High School include:

 Note: Some information may be inaccurate due to clubs forming or disbanding.

 Performing arts

 Stage productions such as Beauty and The Beast (2009), Sweeney Todd (2010), Hello, Dolly!
-(2011), Phantom of the Opera, (1994 and 2012) Aida (2013), In The Heights (2014), Jekyll & Hyde (musical)(2015), Mary Poppins (2016), and Sister Act (musical) (2017), Into the Woods (2018), Rent (2018), West Side Story (2019) have been performed by the students of Franklin High School.
+(2011), Phantom of the Opera, (1994 and 2012) Aida (2013), In The Heights (2014), Jekyll & Hyde (musical)(2015), Mary Poppins (2016), and Sister Act (musical) (2017), Into the Woods (2018), Rent (2018), West Side Story (2019) and Cinderella (2024) have been performed by the students of Franklin High School.
+Their marching band ranked as the sixth-worst in NJ in 2025.

 Administration

-Members of the school administration are: